marcus-a38/CV-Quiz-Grader/README.md

    values of 77.78%.
 It might be some incredibly small and obvious math error that I've overlooked.

-* *Also note*: Using our previous logic, if a given quesiton has multiple bubbled answers, the script will determine that the darkest colored bubble is the provided answer.
+* *Also note*: Using our previous logic, if a given question has multiple bubbled answers, the script will determine that the darkest colored bubble is the provided answer.